hassanmraja/hassanmraja/README.md

 ## Objective

-My journey in Information Technology has led me to develop a passion for cybersecurity, and I am now eager to transition into this field.
+My journey in Information Technology has led me to develop a passion for Cybersecurity, and I am now eager to transition into this field.
 I am passionate about identifying and mitigating threats to protect critical infrastructures.
-My goal is to become a Cyber Defense Analyst at a government agency, where I can leverage my technical expertise to fortify digital defenses and contribute to national security.
+My goal is to become a Cyber Defense Analyst at a U.S. government agency, where I can leverage my technical expertise to fortify digital defenses and contribute to national security.

 ## Skills [IN PROGRESS]